MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

           description: a thing
 ```

-For completeness, Reference Objects can also point to targets in a JSON/YAML document that contain properly formed OpenAPI objects, but not complete OpenApi document.
+For completeness, Reference Objects can also point to targets in a JSON/YAML document that contain properly formed OpenAPI objects, but is not a complete OpenApi document.
 We refer to these as OpenAPI "fragments".
 Currently OpenAPI.NET does not support referencing OpenAPI fragments.

 ```yaml
 openapi: 3.1.0